Alana Kurtti BS, Jared Jagdeo MD MS J Drugs Dermatol. 2021;20(6): doi:10.36849/JDD.5734

 Alice He BS, Steven R. Feldman MD PhD, and Alan B. Fleischer Jr. MD J Drugs Dermatol.
 2018;17(2):135-140.

 Atopic dermatitis (AD) is primarily treated with topical therapies, systemic immunosuppressants, or adjunctive therapies.
 As novel treatment approaches for AD emerge, we characterize AD treatment and examine trends in treatment over time.
-We update these results with more recent data to examine trends in AD management over time.

 Choosing Wisely: Capitalizing on Atopic Dermatitis Clinical Trial Data for Meaningful Selection of Topical Agents